juliangut/slim-controller/README.md

 }
 ```

-If this is your case you should try using a different DI container with Slim, PHP-DI container will take care of your class route dependencies extracting those dependencies out from the container itself.
-Give it a look at [juliangut/slim-php-di](https://github.com/juliangut/slim-php-di) and forget about this package.
+For more complex scenarios in which you need to setup your controller you should try using a different DI container with Slim, PHP-DI container will take care of your class route dependencies extracting those dependencies out from the container itself, or allow you to define them with specific dependencies definitions.
+Give it a look at [juliangut/slim-php-di](https://github.com/juliangut/slim-php-di).

 ## Contributing